 Anders Jahre's Awards for Medical Research honor research of outstanding quality in basic and clinical medicine.
 The prizes are awarded by the University of Oslo and are among the largest within Nordic biomedical research.
-The prize is awarded every year in October.

-On 29 October 2020 two medical prizes will be awarded
+On 29 October 2020 two medical prizes will be awarded.

 In 1953, Anders Jahre, a Norwegian shipowner, entrepreneur and philanthropist, donated one million Norwegian kroner to the University of Oslo, later followed by several additional endowments.
 These were used to establish the Anders Jahre Foundation for the Promotion of Science.